 Invite one of our professional Holocaust educators to your classroom to guide discussion, lead exercises, and address challenging topics in any of the following programs.
 These educators are prepared to speak to age groups ranging from 5th grade to adult and can modify their talks based on your needs for the classroom.
 All of our Educator Programs are entirely free of charge.
-To schedule an educator visit for your classroom or organization contact us at HERC@MilwaukeeJewish.org.
+For more information contact HERC@MilwaukeeJewish.org.

 Designed to provide students with background knowledge of the topic, Context of the Holocaust, addresses the political and economic situation of Germany which provided fertile ground for the rise of Nazism and ultimately in the Holocaust.
 The educator will walk students through these origins of Nazi Germany, propaganda, and anti-Semitism, all which played a part in the destruction of Eastern European Jewry.
 This program also includes a discussion of topics like Kristallnacht, ghettos, concentration camps, and the Final Solution.
 This is an excellent entry level program for students in need of a primer on Holocaust history.

 Through the lens of the Holocaust, Standing UP Instead of Standing BY, speaks to students about the dangers of being a bystander.
 Using historical examples of Holocaust rescue, HERC educators challenge students to understand the importance of standing up for what is right.